 - In the 1970s, they began offering daylilies for sale out of the garden at Bill’s house.
 Customers would visit during bloom season, pick out what they liked, and Stewart or Bill would dig for them to take home.

 - The first color catalog was published in 1990, Ken’s first contribution as a full-time member of the business.
-The color pictures were well-received, since many folks weren’t familiar with all the many colors available in daylilies.
+The color pictures were well-received, since many folks weren’t familiar with all the colors available in daylilies.

-- The first Daylily Festival was held in 1999, and has continued each June since.
+Our first Daylily Festival was held in 1999, and has continued each June since.

 From the beginning, Stewart’s vision was to ship extra-large plants that would take right off and bloom right away.
 (He got the idea after being frustrated by the size of some of the plants he ordered from other nurseries.)
 We may not always have the lowest price, but we guarantee you’ve never gotten a larger plant, and you can look forward to more blooms, quicker, because of the size of the plants.